 It is important to note that the process outlined above is specific to Boulder County.
 Other counties in Colorado may have different requirements and procedures, which may include in-person visits to the county office.

-Simplifying the process with Courtly for online marriages in Colorado
+Simplify the process with Courtly for online marriage in Colorado

-For couples seeking a simplified process, Courtly offers a convenient solution by optimizing the entire marriage procedure.
-With Courtly, couples can enjoy the flexibility of completing the entire process remotely from any location, minimizing the need for extensive documentation.
-Through their streamlined approach, Courtly enables couples to obtain a valid US marriage certificate in a quick and hassle-free manner.
-This service provides an efficient and accessible option for couples looking to simplify their marriage process.
+Courtly provides a simple solution for couples who want an easier marriage process.
+Couples can enjoy the flexibility of completing the entire process remotely from any location, minimizing the need for extensive documentation.
+Through our streamlined approach, Courtly enables couples to obtain a valid US marriage certificate in a quick and hassle-free manner.

 Step-by-step process of getting married online in Colorado with Courtly